tereehn/Logger/readme.md

 ```

 ## Tests
-Test can be found in test folder.
+Tests can be found in test folder.